Skip to the content.

 assembly, my beloved

-assembly language is the layer between machine code and other languages. c gets compiled into assembly, which then gets assembled into an executable binary. assembly is essentially human-readable mnemonics that directly correspond to raw executable bytes: mov, add, ldr, str, cmp, among others. svc #0x80 is the human-readable equivalent to the bytes D4 00 10 01 you’ll find in the executable binary.
+assembly language is the layer between machine code and other languages. c gets compiled into assembly, which then gets assembled into an executable binary. assembly is essentially human-readable mnemonics that directly correspond to raw executable bytes: mov, add, ldr, str, cmp, among others. svc #0x80 is the human-readable equivalent to the bytes 01 10 00 D4 you’ll find in the executable binary on MacOS.

 you get almost no abstractions. you move values around between cpu registers and memory, compare them, jump to different portions of your code, and call the kernel for syscalls. it makes simple things look complicated, but it also makes almost every step the cpu takes visible and under your control. it does exactly what you tell it to, without warnings, and without any help. if it’s behaving incorrectly, it’s because you wrote it incorrectly.